 In fact, with calculator: arcsin (0.57855) = 35° 21′

-Firstly, in celestial navigation, navigators measure the angle between the horizon and the sun using a sextant to determine the observed height or the observed altitude.
+In celestial navigation, navigators measure the angle between the horizon and the sun with a sextant to obtain the observed altitude.

-Additionally, celestial navigators obtain the calculated height, which is determined using trigonometric formulas considering the observer’s geographic coordinates, the sun’s declination, and other relevant parameters.
+The calculated altitude is determined from trigonometric formulas using the observer’s dead reckoning position, the sun’s declination, and other relevant parameters.